The problem with cranking out travel posts when you’re an expat is that you’re too busy actually going to the places you love to write about them.

 Den Haag doesn’t have the same scale as Amsterdam … miles of canals and multiple historic districts.
 But it also doesn’t have the seedy Red Light district, tourist hordes and pot dens.
 Den Haag’s Center City charms are impressive but concentrated in a very walkable area.

-Because Dispatches is based 100 miles away in Eindhoven, we’re in and out of Den Haag several times each month, mostly because much of the Netherlands’ federal government is there.
-But in all those visits, we haven’t begun to scratch the surface.
+Because Dispatches is based 100 miles away in Eindhoven, we’re in and out of Den Haag several times each year, mostly because much of the Netherlands’ federal government is there.
+But after years of visits, we haven’t begun to scratch the surface as we learned recently.

 Let’s start with the Old City